-Formal Symposium: Pacific Youth: Pacific Futures
+Working Session: Pacific Youth: Pacific Futures

-year’s conference, to follow up the ASAO monograph Adolescence in Pacific Island Societies (Herdt and Leavitt, eds, 1998).
+After the session in New Orleans the intention is to produce an edited volume to follow up the ASAO monograph Adolescence in Pacific Island Societies (Herdt and Leavitt, eds, 1998).

 Helen Lee, Department of Social Inquiry, School of Humanities and Social Sciences, La Trobe University, Victoria 3086, AUSTRALIA; <H.Lee@latrobe.edu.au>